HiPRL/TianJi/README.md

 sudo apt install openmpi-bin openmpi-common libopenmpi-dev
 ```

+To install more training scenarios, see [Env doc](docs/environment.md).

 ## Get started

 TianJi reinforcement algorithm entry is located under `scripts`, using a simple DQN example to demonstrate how to used TianJi for training.